LDNReview

 Boneless Chicken In Ginger Sauce

-A perfect pile of moist sliced chicken in a ginger and chilli laden sauce.
+A perfect pile of moist sliced chicken in a ginger and chilli-laden sauce.
 This is an excellent way to get things going, and is perfect to share between two.

-Xi’an Impression review image
+Xi’an Impression image

 photo credit: Stan Lee